 A6.
 Infill Program: The County will further work on a program to encourage infill development in the County that will ultimately increase and accelerate the production of housing by identifying and assessing infill sites and removing identified barriers through accomplishing the following tasks.
+Incentivizing infill in the moderate, high and highest opportunity areas will enhance housing mobility and affordability in high opportunity areas.

-- Define infill sites. - Assess/develop a comprehensive inventory of residential and commercial infill sites.

-- Analyze existing regulations and codes to assess the impediments to development. - Develop incentives/strategies to maximize infill opportunities in the unincorporated areas of Sacramento County. - Analyze and address disconnects between the Zoning Code and the Design Guidelines. - Identify and provide incentives to develop Business Professional Office (BP), Limited Commercial (LC) and Shopping Center (SC) zoned properties with multi-family residential projects.
+- Define infill sites. - Assess/develop a comprehensive inventory of residential and commercial infill sites. - Analyze existing regulations and codes to assess the impediments to development. - Develop incentives/strategies to maximize infill opportunities in the unincorporated areas of Sacramento County, especially Environmental Justice Communities and Moderate, High, and Highest Resource areas of the County. - Analyze and address disconnects between the Zoning Code and the Design Guidelines. - Identify and provide incentives to develop Business Professional Office (BP), Limited Commercial (LC) and Shopping Center (SC) zoned properties with multi-family residential projects.